How to Make Oat Flour

 Be sure to look for oats or flour from oats that are labeled gluten-free.
 This guarantees that the flour is free of any traces of other grains and is safe for those who are celiac or have sensitivity to gluten.

-Ground oats makes a great addition to most gluten-free baking recipes because it adds a whole grain nutritional boost without the strong taste of some gluten-free flours.
+Ground oats make a great addition to most gluten-free baking recipes because they add a whole-grain nutritional boost without the strong taste of some gluten-free flours.

 Additionally, it can help with binding dough together and adds subtle sweetness to the finished product.
 It’s a versatile flour that has many baking uses.